sdemi/pre-commit/README.md

 2. extensions = 'php,module,inc,install,test,profile,theme,js,css,info,txt'

 ## Note
+* Only two of the following directories will be checked for above violations:
+  * /modules/custom/
+  * /themes/custom/
-For better performance of the script, we have excluded the checking of files with following extensions: 'info, png, gif, jpg, ico, patch, htaccess, sh, ttf, woff, eot, svg'.
-Also excluded files residing in the following directories:
+* For better performance of the script, we have excluded the checking of files with following extensions: 'info, png, gif, jpg, ico, patch, htaccess, sh, ttf, woff, eot, svg'.
-'features, contrib, devel, libraries'.